- Cell Biology

 Recently, the role of mitochondria in PD pathogenesis has become apparent.
 In the substantia nigra of PD brains the activity of mitochondrial complex I is significantly reduced.
 Function is not reduced within other PD brain areas.
 Furthermore, all environmental toxins identified so far that cause parkinsonism are mitochondrial inhibitors of complex I.

-Both genetic and environmental factors are involved in the pathogenesis of PD, with a small percentage of cases known to be hereditary.
+Both genetic and environmental factors are involved in the pathogenesis of PD.
+Mutations in several genes, including PRKN, PINK1, LRRK2, PARK7, SNCA and GBA, are linked to the development of PD.
+In rare cases of early-onset familial PD, mutations in a single gene are sufficient to drive pathology, with LRRK2 mutations being the most common cause of hereditary PD.
 Environmental factors that increase the risk of PD include living in a rural environment and increased exposure to herbicides and insecticides.
-Smoking and coffee consumption are known to reduce the risk of developing PD. α-Synuclein gene mutation or multiplication can cause autosomal-dominant PD; mutations in the gene encoding LRRK2 have also been linked to late-onset and famililal Parkinson's disease.
+Smoking and coffee consumption are known to reduce the risk of developing PD; α-synuclein gene mutation or multiplication can cause autosomal-dominant PD.
 Both genetic and environmental etiologies share a common pathogenic pathway.

-The main motor features that are characteristic of PD are mainly due to the loss of the nigrostriatal dopaminergic pathway.
+The motor symptoms that are characteristic of PD are mainly due to the loss of the nigrostriatal dopaminergic pathway.
 Pharmacological treatments of PD aim to improve symptoms by increasing dopaminergic stimulation or inhibiting cholinergic and/or glutamatergic stimulation.
 There are several ways to increase dopamine stimulation:

 The improved understanding of the etiology and pathogenesis of PD has enabled a range of compounds to be tested as putative drugs for neuroprotection.
 These target a number of different points in the cascade that cause dopaminergic cell dysfunction and death, and several have shown efficacy in vitro and in vivo.
 The implication is that those which are effective in slowing progression of dopamine cell death by interfering with biochemical pathways of damage will also be effective in slowing non-dopaminergic cell damage.